Updated January 2019

 NB: For further historical notes please see the ARCHIVE page by clicking on the link on the left hand side of the screen.
-Here are transcriptions from the recent Newsletters including articles about The Square and thre missing cottage, , The Post Offices of Wollaton, The story of Parkside, The Walled Garden in Wollaton Park (derelict but restoration is planned), and more!
+Here are transcriptions from the recent Newsletters including articles about The Square and the missing cottage, The Post Offices of Wollaton, The story of Parkside, The Walled Garden in Wollaton Park (derelict but restoration is planned), and more!
 Specific extracts will be added to this page in due course.

 1. A hidden gem

 Down a quiet cul-de-sac a short walk from the centre of Wollaton Village is the 16th century Dovecote where you will step into a remarkable building and back into Wollaton history.